-Alaska's gold reserves had not yet been discovered at the time, and the originally very productive fur hunting declined after the stocks were decimated.
-From the Russian point of view, the administration of the territory was too costly and, moreover, the lines of communication at the time were endless.
+Cruise ship passengers and all other guests of the city should know that the region originally belonged to the Russian Empire.
+In 1867, the United States bought the vast area of land in the far northwest of the continent from the Tsar for $7,2 million.
+At that time, Alaska's gold reserves had not yet been discovered, and the originally very profitable fur hunt dwindled after the stocks were decimated.
+From the Russian point of view, administering the territory was too expensive and, moreover, the communication routes at that time were endless.

-According to current estimates, fewer than 740.000 people live on the huge area.
-In Alaska there is one inhabitant for every two square kilometers.
-The northernmost US state takes up almost one fifth (exactly 17,5 percent) of the total land area of the USA.
-Despite its enormous proportions, Alaska is of little political or economic importance compared to other US states.
-Alaska is especially for lovers of pure nature.
+According to current estimates (2022), just over 1,5 people live in the huge area of almost 733.000 million square kilometers.
+Roughly speaking, there is one resident in Alaska for every two square kilometers.
+The northernmost US state takes up almost a fifth (exactly 17,5 percent) of the total land area in the USA.
+Despite its enormous size, Alaska is of little political or economic importance compared to other US states.
+Alaska is primarily something for lovers of pure nature.

-Juneau is in the area of Inside Passage on the Gastineau Channel, the narrow passage between the offshore island of Douglas Island and the Coast Mountains towering steeply in the east of the city.
-Juneau grew rapidly after gold was discovered in 1880.
-Within a short period of time it was the site of two gold mines, and it remained a mining town until the 1940s.
-During the Second World War, the mines were closed due to a lack of labor.
-Since the first gold discoveries and the end of gold mining, gold to the value of seven billion US dollars is said to have been mined in Juneau alone, based on today's standards.
+After gold was discovered in 1880, Juneau's importance grew rapidly.
+Within a short time the city was the location of two gold mines.
+Gold was mined until the 1940s.
+During the Second World War the mines were closed due to wasting and a lack of workers.
+Projections show that since the first gold discoveries and the end of gold mining, gold worth seven billion US dollars has been mined in Juneau alone - by today's standards.

 Juneau in the present

 Juneau's alternative to gold is tourism.
-In particular, the regular visits to the cruise ships ensure many seasonal jobs.
-However, it should not be concealed that the dominance of ships in the months from May to September is viewed critically by many residents.
+In particular, the regular visits of cruise ships ensure many seasonal employment relationships.
+Apart from that, many residents are very critical of the dominance of ships from May to September.

-The most important and safest employers are the public administration institutions.
-The various facilities create four out of ten jobs.
-The administration has a 25 percent stake in Juneau's economic development.
+The most important and safest employers in Juneau are public administration institutions.
+The facilities create four out of ten jobs.
+In addition, the administrations have a 25 percent share of Juneau's economic value creation.

-Other sectors of the economy are fishing, the international airport, the regional airline Alaska Seaplanes, energy supply and the service industry.
+Other economic sectors include fishing, the international airport, the regional airline Alaska Seaplanes, the energy supply and the service industry.

 All of this is reason enough to make a detour to Juneau with or without a cruise ship.
 The usual clothing recommendation is: "Prepare for the worst and hope for the best" (calculate with the worst and hope for the best).
-Under Juneau Landmarks we show what there is to do in and around Juneau even in extremely bad weather.
+Under Juneau Landmarks we show what there is to experience in and around Juneau even in very bad weather.